How Should an Expatriate Approach a Tax Letter from the IRS?

 Work with U.S. Tax Help When You Get a Letter from the IRS

 If you have received a letter from the IRS regarding a potential tax issue, it is essential to approach the issue carefully and strategically.
 The way you approach your matter can have real appreciable effects of the proceedings.
 Ted Kleinman of U.S. Tax Help can assist taxpayers with an array of tax issues.
-To schedule a free initial consultation regarding your letter from the IRS, call (541) 923-0903 today.
+To schedule an initial consultation regarding your letter from the IRS, schedule an appointment today.